Dance Competition Makeup Tips

 6 .
 Cheek color should be well blended to avoid a stripe of color across cheekbones.
 Try MODE DION Stage Red for flawless color.

 7 .
 Lips should appear full and defined.
+Use a dramatic lip shade in either our Stage Red Lip Stain or for a softer look try Rhubarb a neutral red brown.
 Be sure to use a lip liner to shape lips and enhance fullness.
 Lip liner needs to be blended over most of lips to avoid showing.
 Don’t forget, the most important part of the mouth is the sides.
 Keep sides of lips full for profile views.
 MODE DION Stage Lip Liner is the right shade of red/brown to add depth.

 8 .
 Be cautious when using glitter and shimmer.
 Apply only to key light catching points and never on male dancers.
-For a variety of fun glitter uses try our Glitter Kit.
+For a variety of fun glitter uses try our many shades of Glitter.
 Our Cosmic Glitter Spray (included in kit) with both gold and silver glitter combined is famously dazzling!